Ruth Kearney: Career

 In 2014, she guest-starred in the FX political thriller Tyrant, playing the role of Katharina.

 In 2015 Kearney played the recurring role of Daisy Locke in the third season of the Fox American television psychological thriller series The Following.

 She stars as the female lead London in the Netflix original comedy series Flaked alongside Will Arnett.
 Kearney portrays an attractive newcomer to Venice who gets caught in a love triangle with the characters portrayed by Will Arnett and David Sullivan.
 The role is Kearney's first major comedy television series.
 The series premiered on 11 March 2016 with all eight episodes released simultaneously.

 Flaked returned for a second reduced season in 2017.
 Ruth Kearney also guest starred in the first season of ePix's Get Shorty as Becca Morgan; her first episode aired in September 2017.

 Personal life

-Kearney is married to English actor Theo James, whom she has been in a relationship with since 2009.
-They met at the Bristol Old Vic Theatre School and married at the Islington Town Hall on 25 August 2018.
-They have a daughter born in 2021 and another baby born in September 2023.
+Since 2018 Kearney has been married to English actor Theo James.
+They met at the Bristol Old Vic Theatre School.
+The couple have two children.